BSidesFortWayne/BSidesFW2025Badge/README.md

 uv sync
 ```

 to get the virtual environment set up.
-Once you plug in and turn on your dev board, you need to give permissions (Linux only)
+Once you plug in and turn on your dev board, you need to change the device permissions (Linux only)

 ```shell
 sudo chmod a+x /dev/ttyUSB0